bladeacer/flexcyon/docs/docs/README/roadmap.md

 > Add more CSS classes

 - Light theme color theme flexoki + velocity + origami (currently being worked on)
-  - fix style settings and other things in the light theme
+  - fix style settings and other things in the light theme (done accent colors, to move on to base colors)

 - Remove Easter Egg mode